-The American Academy of Family Physicians defines a medical home as one that is based on the Joint Principles of the Patient-Centered Medical Home (PCMH) and the five key functions of the Comprehensive Primary Care Plus (CPC+) initiative.
+The American Academy of Family Physicians defines a medical home as one that is based on the Joint Principles of the Patient-Centered Medical Home (PCMH) and includes five comprehensive primary care functions.
 These key functions are:

 - Access and Continuity